Invite friends and family to read the obituary and add memories.

 Rick was preceded in death by his parents, Russell and Ruth Whiteleather; brother Randolph “Jake” Whiteleather and sister-in-law Lenore; and brothers Russell and Ronald Whiteleather.
 He loved his parents and siblings dearly and mourned the premature and tragic losses of his brothers whom he counted as his close friends.

-He is survived by his children, Jennifer (Bryan) Arnold of Columbus, and Ryan (Sara) Whiteleather of Hudson, and his grandchildren, Malachi, Isaiah, Shiloh and Canaan Arnold, and Arthur and Harrison Whiteleather.
+He is survived by his wife, Marcia, of Deerfield; children, Jennifer (Bryan) Arnold of Columbus, and Ryan (Sara) Whiteleather of Hudson, and his grandchildren, Malachi, Isaiah, Shiloh and Canaan Arnold, and Arthur and Harrison Whiteleather.
 He says “goodbye for now” to sisters Ruth Ann Wilson of Dayton, TN; Robin (Gary) Nichol, of Merced, CA; Rebecca (Joe) Christopher of Akron; brothers Ross Whiteleather of Canton, OH and Reed (Christine) Whiteleather of North Palm Beach, FL.

 Arrangements entrusted to Adams Mason Funeral Home 330-535-9186.

-Visits: 27
+Visits: 121

 This site is protected by reCAPTCHA and the